stevearc/python-pike/doc/topics/graph.rst

 * :meth:`~pike.graph.Graph.dot` - Returns the dot syntax for drawing this graph
 * :meth:`~pike.graph.Graph.render` - Shells out to ``dot`` to render an image
 * :meth:`~pike.graph.Graph.show` - Attempts to auto-create and auto-open the image for you

+All graphs in this documentation were generated with :meth:`~pike.graph.Graph.render`.